angular/components/guides/v15-mdc-migration.md

 ### Chips

+* Chips used to be directives, but they're now components.
+This means that they can't be applied to other components anymore.
 * The chips component has been split into multiple variants corresponding with more appropriate interaction patterns for accessibility.
 The original `mat-chip-list` used `role="listbox"`, but this interaction pattern is not suited for all use-cases.
 The new chips have: